Skip to Content

 You must first contact the Student Services Department at your neighborhood School District.
 There are five basic steps to become familiar with in the special education process:

-1. Referral or request for evaluation,
+1. Referral or request for evaluation

-2. Evaluation,
+2. Evaluation

-3. Eligibility determination,
+3. Eligibility determination

-4. Individualized Educational Program (IEP) development, and
+4. Individualized Educational Program (IEP) development

-5. Progress Monitoring and IEP review.
+5. Progress Monitoring and IEP review

 You must request information on Child Find and schedule an appointment to partake in the evaluation.
 If the child meets eligibility requirements, the school district will provide early intervention services.